OrderLab/TrainCheck/mldaikon/static_analyzer/README.md

 # Only output functions with namespace torch.nn.modules.padding and used in torch.nn.modules.padding
 python main.py --lib nn --namespace torch.nn.modules.padding --function torch.nn.modules.padding.ConstantPad3d
 ```

+# Thoughts

+1. Because there is few classmethods/staticmethods, we are not collecting them.

+2. The roadmap is that we first look into low-level API (e.g., in torch.nn), and calculate the function call level using the top-down method.
+We found that filtering out layers greater than 3 is a good choice.
+However, there are many noises in the third layer.
+To filter out these noises, we look into higher level calls (e.g., `efficientnet_pytorch`) to see which is used.
+These are the functions we care about in the third layer.

+3. The plan is to start from the high-level python script and parse modules used in the user scripts.
+We will do it recursively in the parsing.

+4. Make a white (black) list to filter out some modules in the higher level scripts (e.g., modules that are not in torch, or efficientnet_pytorch, torchvision).

+# TODOs

+- [ ] In 84911, line 124: `for name, param in model_transfer.module.named_parameters():`.
+The `named_parameters()` function is not captured.

+- [ ] Add extern lib CLI, e.g., visit the extern lib to filter the third layer calls.

+- [ ] Add a CLI to dump the Attributes.